 Sourcing of materials and equipment is conducted on a global basis, while providing favorable opportunities for Kuwaiti and GCC companies to participate in the project.
 Construction began in January 2015, with an anticipated peak construction force of 12,000 on site.

-In August 2018, the Clean Fuels project achieved more than 60 million work hours without a lost-time incident.
+In 2018, the American Society of Safety Engineers Kuwait Chapter awarded the project with its 2018 Gold Award in HSE Excellence.
+The project has achieved 70 million work hours without a lost-time incident.
 The strong safety culture at site was achieved by active engagement at all levels of the organization and a relentless focus on risk identification and mitigation.
-The American Society of Safety Engineers Kuwait Chapter awarded the project with its 2018 Gold Award in HSE Excellence.

 In November 2018, Fluor announced the project's successful generation of first steam, a milestone marking the completion and turnover of the first utility units.